 The Liberty Board of Education is the official policy-making body of the Liberty Central School District.
 It establishes operational policies, sets educational goals and standards, evaluates program effectiveness, develops the annual school budget and balances educational needs with community resources.

-In addition to its regular meetings, it is sometimes necessary for the board to hold executive sessions.
+In addition to its regular meetings, it is sometimes necessary for the board to hold executive sessions, which the public cannot attend.
 These sessions may precede or follow regular meetings and are for the discussion of sensitive subjects such as personnel matters and employee contract negotiations.
 All official actions, however, must and do take place at public meetings.

 According to the New York State School Board Association (NYSSBA), board members must fulfill certain duties to the institution and the community they serve.

-- Assess and account for progress using comprehensive data, thorough deliberation and open communication; and
+- Assess and account for progress using comprehensive data, thorough deliberation and open communication

-- Act as a leader of the district; and
+- Act as a leader of the district